guidanoli/ai-projects/mlp/src/argparser/README.rst

 ---------------------------

-A good common practice is to store all the options parsed in a class.
-Suppose you are parsing a class for your new 'repeatlib', which repeats a string t times.
-Your class should parse a string an integer for the number of times.
+A good common practice is to store all the options parsed in an object.
+Suppose you are parsing a struct for your new 'repeatlib', which repeats a string t times.
+Your struct should parse a string an integer for the number of times.

 .. code-block:: cpp